connectrpc/connectrpc.com/docs/python/grpc-compatibility.md

 1. Complete deployment of all servers using Connect client.
 After this is done, your gRPC servers will only be receiving traffic using the Connect protocol.

 1. Migrate service implementations to Connect generated stubs.
-It is recommended to extend the protocol classes to have type checking find differences in method names.
-Change uses of `abort` to directly `raise ConnectError` - for Connect services, it will be uncommon to pass the `RequestContext` into business logic code.
+It's recommended to extend the protocol classes to have type checking find differences in method names.
+Change uses of `abort` to directly `raise ConnectError` - for Connect services, it's uncommon to pass the `RequestContext` into business logic code.

 1. Reconfigure server deployment to remove the Envoy proxy and deploy.
 You're done!
 You can stop generating code with gRPC.